pedromelobitencourt/Library-Management-System/README.md

 # Library Management System
 The Library Management System is a software system designed to facilitate the management and operation of a library.
-It provides features for administrators to manage books, publishers, users, and copies of books, as well as functionalities for users to borrow books and search for books in English.
+It provides features for administrators to manage books, publishers, users, and copies of books, as well as functionalities for users to borrow books and search for books.

 ## Features
 ### Administrator Functions: